GwenhaelG/react-search-headless/README.md

 It provides a bunch of core functions for running a search on a set of data with a host of parameters to control what is searched for, how and how it is returned.
 This lets you implement your search component UI exactly as you want it, and let the library take care of the search itself.

 You can use pretty much any type of data for the search data, the library takes care of dealing with the different type of data, nested data, arrays and arrays of objects.

+Additionally, it allows to run a search with different parameters for given entities in your data set.
+If you have users and teams in one dataset, you can control how a single search across the whole dataset is run differently for users and teams.

 If you want a quick implementation instead, you can use the SearchBox component directly, with some standard styling parameters.

-<Much more to come!
+Much more to come!

 ## Methods & props